-According an email sent to reporters earlier this month: Read the rest of this entry »
+From an email sent to media by the RSNA Saturday morning, November 23: Read the rest of this entry »

 For this story, I sent Nature paper to Henrich for comment.
 He said he had paper showing same thing out in 2wks (1/3) http://www.nature.com/news/bigger-groups-mean-complex-cultures-1.14158